espocrm/documentation/administration/backup-and-restore.md

 ### Step 2.
 Set required permissions

-The files should be owner by a web-server user and have correct permissions.
+The files should be owned by a web-server user and have correct permissions.
 Please set required permissions by following this instruction: [www.espocrm.com/documentation/administration/server-configuration/#user-content-required-permissions-for-unix-based-systems](https://www.espocrm.com/documentation/administration/server-configuration/#user-content-required-permissions-for-unix-based-systems).

 ### Step 3.
 Import database dump

-Database dump should be imported to the same database with the same user credentials, otherwise the correction should be made in a configuration file `ESPOCRM_DIRECTORY/data/config.php`.
-To import your database from the dump, run the command in a terminal:
+Database dump should be imported to the same database with the same user credentials, otherwise the correction should be made in the configuration file `ESPOCRM_DIRECTORY/data/config.php`.
+To import your database from the dump, run the command below in a terminal:

 ```bash
 mysql --user=YOUR_DATABASE_USER --password=YOUR_DATABASE_PASSWORD YOUR_DATABASE_NAME < db.sql